What is a Math Journal?

-If your goal is to add journal entries from time to time, you can staple plain paper together to make small booklets to showcase particular concepts, problems, or a math theme, such a problem solving.
+If your goal is to add journal entries from time to time, you can staple plain paper together to make small booklets to showcase particular concepts, problems, or a math theme, such a problem-solving.

 How Should My Student Use a Math Journal?

-There is not one right way to do math journaling, so feel free to pick a format or a combination of ideas that works best for your student and math program.
+There is not one right way to do math journaling, so feel free to pick a format or a combination of ideas that work best for your student and math program.
 Keep in mind that the math journal can be filled with a variety of math-related concepts, ideas, and experiences.

 • Drawings, diagrams, or models to illustrate math problems or math concepts.

 • Math-inspired art (such as tangrams, tessellations, fractals, or symmetry).

 • An interview with an adult who uses math in a profession.

 • Newspaper or magazine clippings of math-related current events.